Our Tours5 Day Wild Atlantic Way Tour

 Producers of: Burren Gold, Burren Red, Burren Black and Euphoria Fairy Beer!!

 A trip to Ireland would not be complete without a visit to the Cliffs of Moher.
 Standing 214m (702 feet) high, the cliffs stretch for 5 miles along the Atlantic coast.
 O’ Brien’s Tower has served as a viewing point for hundreds of years.
 You’ll be able to take a walk on the ‘wild side’, to get the true cliff experience and witness the Wild Atlantic waves majestically break below the cliffs.

-Drive time, back to Dublin for farewells.
+Drive time, back to Dublin for hugs and farewells.

 Also Included In The Tour:

 Pick-up & drop off in Dublin City Centre

 Tours and tastings at 8 of Ireland’s best craft breweries

 Entrance to the Rock of Cashel and the Cliffs of Moher

 4 nights hotel/B&B accomodation with a full and hearty Irish cooked breakfast each morning